NYSDEC Oversight

 Meeker Avenue Bulkhead

 E&E observed the conditions of Newtown Creek at the end of Meeker Avenue in the vicinity of the ExxonMobil Off-site outfall and adjacent storm outfalls.
 Storm outfall D was observed to not be discharging water.
 No sheens or sediment plumes were observed in the vicinity or within visible distance upstream or downstream of the outfalls.
-This observation took place about 1 hours after the 6:32 AM 3-0.4’ AMSL low tide.
+This observation took place about 1 hours after the 6:47 AM 3.3’ AMSL high tide.